 - The 2020 Annual Meeting was held on May 31st, 2020.

-- We hope that the drop in economic activity in 2020 will make our low-cost solutions more interesting for users, although employers may have more pressing uses for their cash during covid than investing in their employees' daily fitness.
+- We hope that the drop in economic activity will make our low-cost solutions more interesting for users, although employers may have more pressing uses for their cash during covid than investing in their employees' health.

 - Thanks to deficit-driven government hand-outs and loans, companies have so far been cushioned from paying the real price of the unsustainable fundamentals that underlie many industries and services.
 The real test starts in 2022.